drunkeneye/MAFIA.A8/README.md

 # MAFIA

-A game originally by Igelsoft, ported to Atari 8-bit by drunkeneye.
+A game originally by Igelsoft, ported to Atari 8-bit by drunkeneye, +Adam+ and Miker.